1f604/go_utils/README.md

 * Bypass "variable declared but not used".
 * Make sure only 1 instance is running.
 * Set log file.
-* Re-launch process if it terminates.
+* Re-launch process if it terminates (with or without args).
-* Pkill process.
+* Pkill process by name.

 ## Bypass "variable declared but not used"